UniversalDependencies/docs/_hy/dep/nmod.md

 The `nmod` relation is used for nominal dependents of another noun or noun phrase.
 We use the following language-specific subtypes:

-* `nmod`: noun modifier functionally corresponds to an attribute,
+* `nmod`: a noun modifier that functionally corresponds to an attribute,
-* [nmod:poss](): noun modifier functionally corresponds to possessive complement,
+* [nmod:poss](): a noun modifier that functionally corresponds to a possessive complement,
-* [nmod:npmod](): noun phrase as nominal modifier.
+* [nmod:npmod](): a noun phrase functioning as a nominal modifier.

 In Armenian `nmod` is used:

-* for noun-noun modification with an attributive or associative relations between them: `nmod` nouns attached to nouns are usually in the nominative [Case]() and precede the modified noun.
+* for noun-noun modification with an attributive or associative relation between them: `nmod` nouns attached to nouns are usually in the nominative [Case]() and precede the modified noun.
 There are alternations in ablative or instrumental cases.

 ~~~ sdparse
 քամի/NOUN[Case=Nom] եղանակ \n wind weather